 "They are really useful, helpful and responsive.
 They always understand our position in order to give advice to our organisation.
 I'm delighted with them."
 (Chambers UK)

-The handling of personal information in accordance with the Data Protection Act 1998 (DPA) is a minefield.
-In May 2018 the General Data Protection Regulation (GDPR) comes into direct effect throughout the EU and, Brexit or not, any organisation processing the personal data of an EU citizen will have to comply with stricter conditions set out there.
+The handling of personal information in accordance with the Data Protection Act 2018 (DPA) is a minefield.
+In May 2018 the General Data Protection Regulation (GDPR) came into direct effect throughout the EU and, Brexit or not, any organisation processing the personal data of an EU citizen will have to comply with stricter conditions set out there.

-Any person information held in digital or paper format is protected by the DPA and if it is lost, misused or shared inappropriately it is likely that the DPA has been breached and since April 2010 the Information Commissioners Office (ICO) has had the power to issue substantial fines to organisations who do not process data in compliance with the DPA.
+Any personal information held in digital or paper format is protected by the DPA and if it is lost, misused or shared inappropriately it is likely that the DPA has been breached and since April 2010 the Information Commissioners Office (ICO) has had the power to issue substantial fines to organisations who do not process data in compliance with the DPA.
 The ICO has used its powers to impose significant fines of up to £500,000 on public bodies, non-profit making organisations, individuals and private companies.
-In 2018 it will have the power to impose substantially higher fines of up to 20,000,000 euros.
+The ICO now has power to impose substantially higher fines of up to 20,000,000 euros.

 In addition, it has become easier for individuals to claim compensation under the DPA if personal data is lost, misused or shared inappropriately resulting in pecuniary loss or distress.